astronomer/docs/astro/develop-project.md

     AIRFLOW__CORE__DAG_CONCURRENCY=5
     ```
 3. Run `astro dev start --env .env` to rebuild your image.
 4. Optional.
-Run `astro deployment variable create/update --load` to send environment variables from your `.env` file to a Deployment.
+Run `astro deployment variable create/update --load` to export environment variables from your `.env` file to a Deployment.
+You can view and modify the exported environment variables in the Cloud UI page for your Deployment.
+To manage environment variables in the Cloud UI, see [Environment Variables](environment-variables.md).

 ### Confirm your environment variables were applied